 The right kind of shoes are essential for providing your feet with sufficient support and comfort while helping reduce the strain on them.
 Nonetheless, many people don’t give enough importance to this key factor, or maybe, the many options and types of shoes available now a days overwhelm them.
 Whatever the case, using the same pair of shoes for walking as well as running is quite a common mistake many people make.

-This article will discuss the difference between walking and running shoes.
+This article will discuss the walking vs running shoes.
 It will also help you analyze the kind of effects they have on your feet during these exercises.
 Let’s get started.

 What is the difference Between Walking and Running?